Applying for an Undergraduate course

 The deadline for equal consideration for all Undergraduate applications for both Home/EU and International is the 15 January 2017.
 Please note that not all courses are able to consider late applications.
 Applicants may only change their course choice within 14 days of submitting an application.
 Any changes made to your application after 15 January 2017 will result in the application being marked as late.

 How to apply

-To find out about the other ways to make an application, and the ways we can support you through the process, visit our Application Advice for International Students page.
+To find out about the ways we can support you through the process, visit our Application Advice for International Students page.